The single floor layout is easy to get around and all services are well signposted.

 There are counters at both arrival exits where you can purchase Shuttle tickets and get tourist information.

-The Hire car (rental car) counters are located closer to the domestic arrival area.
-If you need an ATM (automatic teller machine) these are also located close to the Exit doors.
+Hire car (rental car) counters are located closer to the domestic arrival area.
+ATMs (automatic teller machine) are also located close to the Exit doors.

-If you are meeting a passenger off a domestic flight you will need to wait near the Baggage claim area or time your arrival so you can collect them from the Pick-up point outside the International Arrivals doors.
+If you are meeting a passenger off a domestic flight you can wait briefly near the Baggage claim area or time your arrival so you can collect them from the Pick-up point outside the International Arrivals doors.

 Passengers with bookings on the Link Transfer service should look for the driver holding a signboard as they exit.
 Turn on your phone and don’t leave the terminal.

 Anyone requiring a taxi or public bus, should proceed to the domestic Arrival area.
 The Bus stop is outside this door.

 There’s plenty of parking available at the airport, most within a short walk to the terminal.
 If you just want to stop, unload and leave, you do get 10 minutes free in the short term park, closest to the terminal, after that, prices range upward of AU$5 per hour.

 The least expensive option is AU$16 per day for an uncovered spot in the long-term uncovered area.
 This is a brisk walk away, though there is a covered walkway.